 “There is another one of my short stories that I’m adapting with Ben and Daniel (Producer and Director of Cake) that I’m very excited about.
 It’s a very different genre than Cake.”

 That sounds exciting!
 Keeping a mixture of different projects is what many writers need.
-What is the primary skill of becoming a successful screenwriter?
+What is the primary skill required to become a successful screenwriter?

-“The ability to observe human behavior and listen to people.
-From when I was a child I was always watching and listening to everyone – family, friends, teachers.
+“The ability to observe human behaviour and listen to people.
+Since I was a child, I was always watching and listening to everyone—family, friends, and teachers.
 I could “inhabit” those people in my imagination.
 And from observing and listening, I get most of my ideas for stories.”

 Finishing off, what would you have been if you weren’t working within the entertainment industry?